-Dr Edward Morris (Eddie) has been elected President of the Royal College of Obstetricians and Gynaecologists and will take up office in December 2019.
+Dr Ranee Thakar has been elected as the next President of the Royal College of Obstetricians and Gynaecologists (RCOG) and will take up office in December 2022.

-Welcoming the appointment, RCOG President Professor Lesley Regan, said:
+Welcoming the appointment, RCOG President Dr Edward Morris, said:

-“Eddie’s knowledge and experience will be immensely important as the College seeks to ensure the care provided to women in the UK is of the highest quality, that our workforce is fully supported and that we fulfil our dual ambitions of becoming the ‘go-to’ place for women’s health in the UK, and a global leader for women’s health and reproductive healthcare.
+“I am confident Ranee will work hard over her tenure to ensure the care provided to women is of the highest quality, that our workforce is fully supported and that the College’s influence as a global leader for women’s health and reproductive healthcare is strengthened.

-Eddie was made President-elect to the RCOG following a vote which was open to over 7,000 UK and Ireland Fellows and Members.
-This was the first time in its history the RCOG has extended voting in the Presidential Election to the broader UK and Ireland membership.
-Previously, the President was elected by voting members of the RCOG Council only.
+Dr Ranee Thakar was made President-elect of the RCOG following a vote which was open to over 7,000 UK and Ireland Fellows and Members.
+This was the second time in its history the RCOG has extended voting in the Presidential Election to the broader UK and Ireland membership - previously the President was elected by voting members of the RCOG Council only.

-Eddie will take up his appointment at the Admission Ceremony for new RCOG Officers on Friday 13 December 2019.
+Ranee will take up her appointment at the Admission Ceremony for new RCOG Officers on Friday 9 December 2022.
 New Vice Presidents will be elected in September and will also take office in December.
 The term of office for the RCOG President and Vice Presidents is three years.

 Dr Thakar completed her basic medical training in India prior to moving to the UK to complete her specialist training in obstetrics and gynaecology.
 Dr Thakar will become the 32nd College President since the British College of Obstetricians and Gynaecologists was founded in 1929.
 She is the third female President of the College after Dame Hilda Lloyd 1949-1952 and Professor Dame Lesley Regan 2016-2019.